awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-dedicatedmasternodes.md

 1. Two dedicated master nodes means that your cluster does not have the necessary quorum of nodes to elect a new master node in the event of a failure\.

-   A quorum is Number of Dedicated Master Nodes/2 \+ 1 \(rounded down to the nearest whole number\), which Amazon ES sets to `discovery.zen.minimum_master_nodes` when you create your domain\.
+   A quorum is Number of Dedicated Master Nodes / 2 \+ 1 \(rounded down to the nearest whole number\), which Amazon ES sets to `discovery.zen.minimum_master_nodes` when you create your domain\.

-   In this case, 2/2 \+ 1 = 2\.
+   In this case, 2 / 2 \+ 1 = 2\.
 Because one dedicated master node has failed and only one backup exists, the cluster does not have a quorum and cannot elect a new master\.

 1. Three dedicated master nodes, the recommended number, provides two backup nodes in the event of a master node failure and the necessary quorum \(2\) to elect a new master\.

-1. Four dedicated master nodes is no better than three and can cause issues if you use zone awareness\.
+1. Four dedicated master nodes is no better than three and can cause issues if you use [zone awareness](es-managedomains.md#es-managedomains-zoneawareness)\.

    + If one master node fails, you have the quorum \(3\) to elect a new master\.
 If two nodes fail, you lose that quorum, just as you do with three dedicated master nodes\.